-Induction All new directors are given appropriate induction to enable them to gain an understanding of Xero's purpose, values, people, customers, operations, financial position, strategy, and risk management framework, and the rights, duties and responsibilities of the Board, its Committees, and management.
-In addition, new directors are provided with training in relation to Xero's regulatory environment including the ASX Listing Rules.
-Each new director has the opportunity to meet with existing Board members, Xero's leadership team, and members of the senior management team.
-All directors are expected to maintain the skills required to discharge their respective roles, and are provided with access to training and professional development opportunities which are identified and overseen by the Nominations Committee.
+Induction All new directors are given appropriate induction, to enable them to gain an understanding of Xero's purpose, values, people, customers, operations, financial position, strategy, and risk management framework, and the rights, duties and responsibilities of the Board, its committees, and management.
+In addition, new directors are provided with training in relation to Xero's regulatory environment, including the ASX Listing Rules.
+Each new director has the opportunity to meet with existing Board members, Xero's Executive Leadership Team, and members of the senior management team.
+All directors are expected to maintain the skills required to discharge their respective roles, and are provided with access to training and professional development opportunities, which are identified and overseen by the Nominations and Governance Committee (NG Committee).
+All directors are expected to act in accordance with Xero's Code of Conduct and Xero's values.

-Evaluation of the Board On an annual basis, the Board, with assistance from the Nominations Committee, reviews and evaluates its performance (including against the requirements of the Board Charter) and the performance of the Committees and individual directors, including the Chair.
+Evaluation of the Board On an annual basis, the Board, with assistance from the NG Committee, reviews and evaluates its performance (including against the requirements of the Board Charter) and the performance of the committees and individual directors, including the Chair.
 These performance reviews are conducted both internally and, on a periodic basis, externally with the assistance of a facilitator.